newtoncodes/devil/README.md

 npm install -g devil
 ```

-note that if you're on Linux, you have to use the sudo command:
+Note that if you're on Linux, you have to use the sudo command:

 ```sh
 sudo npm install -g devil